hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/pytorch.md

 plt.show()
 ```

 **Categorical** problems involve at least one categorical variable.
 For instance, given a penguin's bill length and bill depth, what's its species?
+We might ask a categorical model to predict the most likely category or we might ask it to tell us the probabilities of each category.

-We can't fit to a string-valued variable, so we need to convert the strings into numbers.
+We can't pass string-valued variables into a fitter, so we need to convert the strings into numbers.
 Since these categories are nominal (not ordinal), equality/inequality is the only meaningful operation, so the numbers should only indicate which strings are the same as each other and which are different.

 Pandas has a function, [pd.factorize](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.factorize.html), to turn unique categories into unique integers and an index to get the original strings back.
 (You can also use Pandas's [categorical dtype](https://pandas.pydata.org/docs/user_guide/categorical.html).)